ABOUT

 The Archer School for Girls is a contemporary girls school in Los Angeles serving grades 6-12.
-The Oracle is Archer’s student-run news site, which we update dynamically from late August through early June.
+The Oracle is Archer’s student-run news site, which we update dynamically from late August through the end of May.
 Archer upper school students who have taken or are currently enrolled in journalism classes, which range from introduction to advanced study, are responsible for all aspects of the Oracle and make all decisions about content.
-The Oracle goes on summer hiatus from early June to late August.
+The Oracle goes on summer hiatus from June to late August.

 Editorial Policy: Overview